girlbossceo/conduwuit/DEPLOY.md

 ## Creating the Conduit configuration file

 Now we need to create the Conduit's config file in `/etc/matrix-conduit/conduit.toml`.
 Paste this in **and take a moment to read it.
 You need to change at least the server name.**
+You can also choose to use a different database backend, but right now only `rocksdb` and `sqlite` are recommended.

 ```toml
 [global]